 Habitat for Humanity International was founded in 1976 in Americus, Georgia, USA, and since then has grown into a global housing ministry involving tens of thousands of people.
-More than 1 million people worldwide now live in Habitat homes that have been built in partnership with Habitat for Humanity.

 The idea for Habitat for Humanity was born at Koinonia Farm, a Christian community near Americus, where residents sought to apply Christ's teachings in practical ways.
 There, in a program called partnership housing, Koinonia founder Clarence Jordan, Millard and Linda Fuller, and others began building houses in partnership with low-income, rural neighbors and then selling the houses to the families on a no-profit basis.